 Intertwined into this historical novel are Katherine's personal correspondence and journal writings.
 In her own words, she reveals her volatile relationships with both her husband John and her loyal caregiver Ida, and her fierce grip on life as she fights against a disease that saps her energy, debilitates her body, and steals away the hours needed to write.

 Mansfield’s story begins in London where, on her thirtieth birthday, she is diagnosed with tuberculosis and told that she might live a few more years if she stops writing, moves to a sanatorium, and promises to live a quiet, passive life.
-Unwilling to enter a sanatorium, she attempts a home cure that fails.
+Unwilling to accept this death sentence, she attempts a home cure.

-Afraid of an early death, she becomes a wandering consumptive and travels from London to Paris, to the Riviera and to the Alps in pursuit of a cure, not only for herself, but through her writing, perhaps, for others.
+She becomes a wandering consumptive and travels from London to Paris, to the Riviera and to the Alps in pursuit of a cure, not only for herself, but through her writing, perhaps, for her readers.

-"In Pursuit . . ." is an absorbing tale of desire, impermanence, and atonement.
-A haunting exploration of one woman's powerful determination to live a full and challenging life in spite of the limitations forced upon her by illness.
+KATHERINE MANSFIELD is an absorbing tale of desire, impermanence, and atonement.
+A haunting exploration of one woman's powerful determination to live a full and challenging life in spite of the limitations forced upon her by tuberculosis.